ninmonkey/NewspaperWebComics/README.md

     comic_title: CSS selector to grab comic title element.
 Fallback to `image.alt`
     class: name of class in CSS for special markup on a single comic
+    prev: CSS selector for url to prev page

 # first